jimbateson7/jamesbateson.co.uk/src/articles/adding-translations-to-an-eleventy-site.md

     - /fonts
     - /js
     - /uploads
+- 404.html // Custom 404 needs to sit in root
 ```

 Here we can see that all the content markdown files are now organised inside the relevant country directories.
 You will notice that I have also had to put the landing pages for these pages inside here.
 These listing pages are in here as they need a permalink for the correct language, for example: